 Plant propagation methods can also be divided into two types: conventional and modern.
 Conventional propagation is the usual method of plant multiplication using plant organs, such as seeds and stems, under “outside” or outdoor conditions.

 But in spore propagation, the spore does not immediately develop into a new plant.
 The spore is formed without undergoing fertilization.
-Under moist condition, it develops into a gametophyte or “prothallus,” a flat, green and heart-shaped structure with small rootlike rhizoids.
+Under moist conditions, it develops into a gametophyte or “prothallus,” a flat, green, and heart-shaped structure with small rootlike rhizoids.
 This organ has both male and female gametes which subsequently unite and give rise to new plants.

 In other words, fertilization comes first, the planting material called seed is formed, and then the seed germinates to form the new plant.
 But in ferns and other non-seed plants, the planting material called spore is formed first, it develops into a prothallus, fertilization follows, and the fertilized egg develops into a plantlet.